 The nature of the pollock fishery in the Aleutian Islands Region has varied considerably since 1977 due to changes in the fleet makeup and in regulations.
 During the late 1970s through the 1980s the fishing fleet was primarily foreign.
 In 1989, the domestic fleet began operating in earnest and continued in the Aleutian Islands Region until 1999 when the North Pacific Fishery Management Council (NPFMC) recommended closing this region for directed pollock fishing due to concerns for Steller sea lion recovery.
 Table 1A.1 provides a history of ABC, OFL, and catch for Aleutian Islands pollock since 1991.
 In 2005 the fishery was reopened with a 19,000 t TAC.
 A directed pollock fishery was conducted in February 2005, but the vessels participating in the fishery failed to find commercially harvestable quantities outside of Steller sea lion critical habitat closure areas and removed less than 200 t of pollock.
-In addition, bycatch rates of Pacific Ocean perch were prohibitively high in areas where pollock aggregations were observed.
+In addition, bycatch rates of Pacific ocean perch were prohibitively high in areas where pollock aggregations were observed.
 The 2005 fishery is thought to have resulted in a net loss of revenue for participating vessels.
 Data on specific bycatch and discard rates for the 2005 fishery are not available due to issues of data confidentiality.
-In 2006 the Aleut Corporation, in partnership with the Alaska Fisheries Science Center, Adak Fisheries LLC and the owners and operators of the F/V Muir Milach, conducted the Aleutian Islands Cooperative Acoustic Survey Study (AICASS) to test the technical feasibility of conducting acoustic surveys of pollock in the Aleutian Islands using small (<32 m) commercial fishing vessels (Barbeaux, in press).
+In 2006 and 2007 the Aleut Corporation, in partnership with the Alaska Fisheries Science Center (AFSC), Adak Fisheries LLC and the owners and operators of the F/V Muir Milach, conducted the Aleutian Islands Cooperative Acoustic Survey Study (AICASS) to test the technical feasibility of conducting acoustic surveys of pollock in the Aleutian Islands using small (<32 m) commercial fishing vessels (Barbeaux, in press).
 This work was supported under an exempted fishing permit that allowed directed pollock fishing within Steller sea lion critical habitat.
-A total of 932 t of pollock were harvested during this study and biological data collected during this study are treated in the stock assessment as fishery data.
+A total of 932 t and 1,100 t of pollock were harvested during these studies in 2006 and 2007 respectively, and biological data collected during the 2006 study were treated in the stock assessment as fishery data.